Designing for Systems Innovation and Leadership

 We have done over 100 projects over 6 amazing years.
 See some of our latest projects below!

-If an entire government can do it, so can your organisation.
+If an entire government can do it, so can your organization.
 Design Gov put people's voices at the heart of the government in the UAE.
 This national movement that connected the people who serve, to the people they serve.
 Design Gov selected the best leaders in the country to understand, imagine, and co-create meaningful solutions together with the people and to finally start working together between ministries.
 After all, all challenges are inter-connected.
 See the website and more info on this project here!

 In this mad collaboration, the DSIL Team worked alongside the world's best including Palmwood, IDEO, and Atolye.
 What came from the diversity was innovative thinking and a transformational Learn & Design program unlike any other.
 DSIL co-designed and facilitated the immersion courses that would provide the experiences and educational arches powerful enough to shift the way ministries interact and listen to the world and to one another.